 Last week, I was approached by a friend regarding a freelance job she'd been offered.
 She wanted to know the benefits of freelancing and whether it was an opportunity worth pursuing.
 She isn't the first person to approach me.
 Many people wonder why I freelance.
 There are so many developer jobs out there.
 Why would one choose to go it alone instead of a stable full-time job?

 We'll get to the answers shortly, but first a little background.
-I work as a full-stack freelance engineer, as well as being a founder of Skilled, a service that provides high-quality freelance opportunities to top Israeli developers.
+I worked as a full-stack freelance engineer for many years, as well as being a founder of Skilled, a service that provides high-quality freelance opportunities to top Israeli developers.
 While this article covers aspects specific to freelancing in Israel, many of the points apply to freelancers anywhere in the world.

 Freelancing is gaining traction rapidly.
 In the US, 57 million people freelanced in 2019, 35% of the workforce.
 It's expected to grow to over 50% by 2027.
 Technology is one of the primary enablers of this trend.
 (If you're wondering how this number is so high, it includes people that work in a regular job and also freelance on the side).

 There's a good reason for this rise in popularity.
 Many freelancers love what they do.
 As a recent Cardiff University survey shows, freelancers enjoy a higher level of job satisfaction than salaried employees.

 The article is split into four sections:

 - The benefits of freelancing